cdslaborg/paramonted/generic/2/_includes/specdram.md

 +   `proposalStartDomainCubeLimitLower(3:5) = -100`

-    will only set the lower limits of the third, fourth, and the fifth dimensions to -100, or,
+    will only set the lower limits of the third, fourth, and fifth dimensions to -100, or,

 +   `proposalStartDomainCubeLimitLower(1) = -100, proposalStartDomainCubeLimitLower(2) = -1.e6`